-4.1.4 System fill
+4.1.4 Appliances converted to sealed primary system

 Filling primary sealed systems

 Filling the primary sealed system

 The system must not be filled with salt based softened water.

 - ► Ensure the primary water filling point uses an untreated cold water connection from the mains supply, before a water softener. - Filling the system must comply with one of the following methods shown - The filling point must be at low level and must never be a permanent connection to the mains water supply. - Filling loops must be WRAS approved. - If the external filling link is sited away from the appliance, then a pressure gauge should be installed at the filling point.